guglielmobartelloni/open-service-broker-api-impl/README.md

 Moreover, there are various cloud providers (AWS, GCP...) access keys stored on the db that will be used to manage the resources on the cloud.

+This approach was chosen because it leverages the user's cloud provider accounts to deploy the services.
+If multiple keys are used for a single cloud provider, an additional table will need to be created in the database, along with a mechanism to select the appropriate cloud provider.

 Ideally all the secrets stored in the db will be encrypted with strong hashing algorithms.

 In detail the user has the following data: